-As President and CEO, Mr. Girling must instead meet our CEO share ownership requirement which is four times his base salary.
-Mr. Girling meets these ownership requirements (see page 77 for details).
-Effective February 13, 2015, the ownership requirement for Mr. Girling was raised to five times his base salary which he also meets.
+As President and CEO, Mr. Girling must instead meet our CEO share ownership requirement which is five times his base salary.
+Mr. Girling meets these ownership requirements (see page 83 for details).

-As of March 2, 2015, all but two of our directors meet the share ownership requirements.
-Ms. Salomone and Mr. Vanaselja each have five years from the date they were appointed to meet the director share ownership requirements as shown in the chart on page 31.
+As of February 23, 2016, all but one of our directors meet the share ownership requirements.
+Ms. Salomone does not meet the requirements, but has five years from the date she was appointed to meet the director share ownership requirements as described on page 35.